top of page

 The prices of small and mid-cap stocks are generally more volatile than large cap stocks.

 International and emerging market investing involves special risks such as currency fluctuation and political instability and may not be suitable for all investors.
-These risks are often heightened for investments in emerging markets
+These risks are often heightened for investments in emerging markets.

 Bonds (fixed income) are subject to market and interest rate risk if sold prior to maturity.
 Bond values will decline as interest rates rise and bonds are subject to availability and change in price.